 Rapid recharging with a high charging current shortens the battery's service life.

-If the charging current, charging voltage, and charging time are exceeded, electrolyte escapes through the safety valves.
+If the charging current, charging voltage, or charging time is exceeded, electrolyte escapes through the safety valves.
 This reduces the battery capacity.

 If the battery is depleted from starting the vehicle repeatedly, the battery must be charged immediately.